mumoshu/surrealdb-poetry-pytest-example/README.md

 # SurrealDB Python Example with Dev Containers

-This project provides a starting point for developing Python applications using the SurrealDB Python SDK within a VS Code Dev Container environment.
+This project provides a starting point for developing Python applications using the SurrealDB Python SDK, poetry, and pytest within a VS Code Dev Container environment.

+I personally built this because [surrealdb.py](https://github.com/surrealdb/surrealdb.py) uses Python `unittest` for testing and I wanted a go-to example for myself when starting a SurrealDB project using Python and `pytest` :)

 ## Features